Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Data and methods

 \subsection{Clustering}

-Clustering as an unsupervised ML task involves associating each data point with a specific type by grouping them.
+Clustering as an unsupervised ML task involves grouping each data point with a specific type.
 In theory, data points belonging to a particular group should have similar properties \citep{xu2005survey,kaufman2009finding,2012arXiv1205.1117S}.
-A large number of exoplanets with great diversity have been discovered.
-We use ten well-known ML clustering algorithms from the Scikit-learn software ML library \citep{scikit-learn} to find the potential exoplanet groups and investigate their characteristics.
-The algorithms are as follows: Affinity Propagation, Agglomerative Clustering, BIRCH (balanced iterative reducing and clustering using hierarchies), DBSCAN (density-based spatial clustering of applications with noise), Gaussian Mixture Model, K-Means, Mean Shift, Mini-Batch K-Means, OPTICS (ordering points to identify the clustering structure), and Spectral Clustering \citep{davies1979cluster,ester1996density,zhang1996birch,ankerst1999optics,halkidi2001clustering,comaniciu2002mean,2007Sci...315..972F,von2007tutorial,schubert2017dbscan}.
+Data clustering algorithms can be divided into hierarchical and partitional groups.
+Hierarchical algorithms find clusters using previously established clusters, while partitional algorithms find all clusters at once \citep{kononenko2007chapter,2012arXiv1205.1117S}.
+We aim to group planets into distinct, non-overlapping clusters, similar to exclusive clustering \citep{1988acd..book.....J}.
+We use ten ML clustering algorithms to include a wide range of clustering methods and examine their performance in exoplanet data.
+Since many diverse exoplanets have been discovered, implementing clustering algorithms can find potential exoplanet groups to investigate their characteristics.
+The algorithms are available in the Scikit-learn software ML library \citep{scikit-learn} and are as follows: Affinity Propagation, BIRCH (balanced iterative reducing and clustering using hierarchies), DBSCAN (density-based spatial clustering of applications with noise), Gaussian Mixture Model, Hierarchical Clustering, K-Means, Mean Shift, Mini-Batch K-Means, OPTICS (ordering points to identify the clustering structure), and Spectral Clustering \citep{davies1979cluster,ester1996density,zhang1996birch,ankerst1999optics,halkidi2001clustering,comaniciu2002mean,2007Sci...315..972F,von2007tutorial,schubert2017dbscan}.

-For Agglomerative Clustering, BIRCH, Gaussian Mixture Model, K-Means, Mini-Batch K-Means, and Spectral Clustering, one needs to know the number of clusters ($K$) in advance.
-Therefore, we first perform the Elbow and Silhouette methods to find the optimal number of clusters.
-The Elbow method runs the K-Means clustering algorithm for a range of $K$ values.
-Then, for each $K$, it computes the sum of squared distances (SSD) between data points and their assigned cluster centroids and uses them to propose an optimal number of clusters.